aganesan94/ckad/Chapter-2-Configuration/2c-security-contexts/README.md

 * Level of pod (applies to all containers)
 * Level of container
 * Security context at the container level overrides the specs at the pod level
+* If no security context is specified the pod/container runs as a root user

 ## Sample - 1 : Applying security Contexts to the level of the pod
 ```shell